Features

 Then in Pro Tools, after selecting Mulligan as a MIDI controller, you will now have access to Plug-In Map controls at the top of each plugin window (this is a “hidden” feature in Pro Tools, that will be new to most users).
 Using these controls, mapping your eight knobs to plugin parameters is completely customizable – so while each plugin starts with a default mapping, you’re not stuck with it.

-For plugin control, the most important of these buttons are Previous Parameter Page and Next Parameter Page.
-If a plugin has more than eight mapped parameters, these two buttons will switch through multiple “pages” of eight parameters each.
+If a plugin has more than eight mapped parameters, Mulligan's Parameter Page commands allow you to switch through multiple “pages” of eight parameters each.
 This allows you to map as many plugin parameters as you would like, and access them all with your bank of eight knobs.

 Heads-Up Display